File with Illinois Adoption Registry

 When the petition is granted, the Judge will enter an order appointing a Confidential Intermediary from the list of persons who have been certified.
 The Court will send the Order of Appointment to CISI and may also send a copy of the Order to you.

-Completion of service contract
+Completion of service contract and fee payment

 CI obtains adoption records and completes Search Assessment

-When you have signed and returned the contract to CISI, your CI will request the sealed Court file, information from adoption agency files if an agency was involved in the adoption, and the original or amended birth certificate.
+When you have signed and returned the contract and service fee to CISI, your CI will request the sealed Court file, information from adoption agency files if an agency was involved in the adoption, and the original or amended birth certificate.
 It often takes 8 – 12 weeks for these documents to arrive.
 After examining the available information, the CI will prepare a Search Assessment form that describes probable success of the search you are requesting and lists other relatives for whom there is sufficient information to make a search possible.

 Your CI will talk with you so that you can decide for whom you want to search first.